A necessary prepping mindset begins with each of us as individuals.

 Your Refined Focus Will Improve Your Daily Life

-This will improve your overall safety, situational awareness, and daily life.
+A refined focus will improve your overall safety, situational awareness, and daily life.
 It will also establish a solid base to build on for dealing with a significant event, should it happen.

 Being more alert in your daily life will force you to look and see the world around you.
 In turn, you’ll pick your head up out of your phone and see what’s going on.
 You’ll become part of the active world again.